NewPath-Consulting/Wild-Apricot-Press/wap_developer_guide.md

 Each of these functions is used to log a different type of error.
 Errors are logged automatically to a custom log file located in the WordPress website directory under `wp-content/wapdebug.log`.

 By default, all log messages are disabled except for fatal errors.
-They can be enabled in **WildApricot Press > Settings > Plugin Options**.
+They can be enabled in **WildApricot Press > Settings > Plugin Log Messages**.

 ### `Exception`
 This class manages custom exceptions.

 There is an `Exception` parent class extended from the PHP `Exception` type and the more specific exception types are all derived from that class.

-T
-he child classes cover the two primary types of errors that interrupt normal WAP function: API errors and encryption errors.
+The child classes cover the two primary types of errors that interrupt normal WAP function: API errors and encryption errors.
 The child classes are as follows:

 * `API_Exception`
 * `Encryption_Exception`
 * `Decryption_Exception`